-- “Bhakti as Middle Class Religion and Literature.”
-John Stratton Hawley, Swapna Sharma and Christian Novetzke (eds.), Bhakti and Power: Social Location and Public Affect in India’s Religion of the Heart.
-Seattle: University of Washington Press, forthcoming (2019).
+- “Bhakti as Elite Cultural Practice: Digambar Jain Bhakti in Early Modern North India.”
+John Stratton Hawley, Christian Novetzke and Swapna Sharma (eds.), Bhakti and Power: Social Location and Public Affect in India’s Religion of the Heart.
+Seattle: University of Washington Press, 2019.

 - “Jain Identity and the Public Sphere in Nineteenth-Century India.”
-Vasudha Dalmia and Martin Fuchs (eds.), Religious Interactions in Modern India.
-New Delhi: Oxford University Press, forthcoming (2019).
+Vasudha Dalmia and Martin Fuchs (eds.), Religious Interactions in Modern India, 99-137.
+New Delhi: Oxford University Press, 2019.

 - “‘No One Gives like the Guru’: Devotion to the True Guru in Digambara Hindi Literature.”
-Maya Burger and Nadia Cattoni (eds.), Early Modern India: Literatures and Images, Texts and Languages.
-Heidelberg: CrossAsia-eBooks, forthcoming (2019).
+Maya Burger and Nadia Cattoni (eds.), Early Modern India: Literatures and Images, Texts and Languages, 255-69.
+Heidelberg: CrossAsia-eBooks, 2019.

 - “‘This is How We Play Holī’: Allegory in North Indian Digambar Jain Holī Songs.”
 Tyler Williams, Anshu Malhotra and John Stratton Hawley (eds.), Texts and Traditions in Early Modern North India, 196-218.
 New Delhi: Oxford University Press, 2018.